Saturday, November 5, 2011

 1972: James Taylor and Carly Simon married during a small ceremony at Simon's Murray Hill, Manhattan, New York apartment.

-Former James Gang member Joe Walsh had solo success
+Former James Gang member Joe Walsh had solo success...

 1973: Goats Head Soup by the Rolling Stones was the #1 album but emerging superstar Elton John was up to #2 with Goodbye Yellow Brick Road.
 The Allman Brothers Band threw their hats in the ring with Brothers and Sisters while Cheech & Chong couldn't find theirs despite the album Los Cochinos at #4.
 The rest of the Top 10: Let's Get It On from Marvin Gaye, Art Garfunkel had #6--Angel Clare, Stevie Wonder's great Innervisions was at #7, Joe Walsh's solo album The Smoker You Drink, the Player You Get was at #8, 3 + 3 from the Isley Brothers and War's Deliver the Word at #10.

-1973: Gladys Knight & the Pips were on top of the R&B chart for the third week with "Midnight Train to Georgia".
+1973: Gladys Knight & the Pips were on top of the R&B chart for the third week with "Midnight Train To Georgia".

 1973: Barry White moved from 99 to 65 with "Never, Never Gonna' Give Ya Up".

-1973: "Midnight Train to Georgia" was #1 on the popular chart for a second week, getting the Best of "Angie" from the Rolling Stones.
+1973: "Midnight Train To Georgia" was #1 on the Popular chart for a second week, getting the Best of "Angie" from the Rolling Stones.
 Eddie Kendricks found himself at #3 with "Keep On Truckin'" and Cher's former #1 "Half-Breed" was #4.
-The rest of the Top 10: Marie Osmond and "Paper Roses", although few stations played it, the DeFranco Family was at #6 with "Heartbeat - It's a Lovebeat", the Allman Brothers Band fell with "Ramblin' Man", Marvin Gaye's "Let's Get It On" was down to #8, the Billy Preston instrumental "Space Race" climbed from 15-9 and Art Garfunkel enjoyed a Top 10 hit with "All I Know".
+The rest of the Top 10: Marie Osmond and "Paper Roses", although few stations played it, the DeFranco Family was at #6 with "Heartbeat - It's Lovebeat", the Allman Brothers Band fell with "Ramblin' Man", Marvin Gaye's "Let's Get It On" was down to #8, the Billy Preston instrumental "Space Race" climbed from 15-9 and Art Garfunkel enjoyed a Top 10 hit with "All I Know".

 1979: Anne Murray held on to #1 on the Adult Contemporary chart for a fourth week with "Broken Hearted Me".